Earning money while working just a few hours per week or even sleeping does sound like a dream come true.

 That doesn’t mean that you should just pick the most popular one and go for it as it’s important to think about what you would personally enjoy.

 Does passive income really require “no work”?

-When it comes to passive income this doesn’t mean that money just floats into your checking account every month for no reason.
+When it comes to passive income, this doesn’t mean that money just floats into your savings account every month for no reason.

-There are some income streams that will be more passive than others though.
+Some income streams will be more passive than others, though.

 What are some examples of passive income?

 We have gone over a lot of examples in this article so if you’ve skipped to the end, we recommend going back through and taking some time to read through them.